Label-Based Access Control

 Once a label is in use (either assigned to a resource or used to restrict permissions on a user), the label cannot be deleted.
 You must first manually remove the label from any resources and permissions before you can delete it.

-Note: While only Workspace Owners can bulk-edit labels, Source and Space admins can edit the labels on sources and spaces they have access to from.
+Note: While only Workspace Owners can bulk-edit labels, Source and Space admins can edit the labels on the sources and spaces they have access to.
 To do this, go to the Settings tab for each item.